stevensolleder/QuickGoogleKeep/README.md

 <br>

 ## Get in contact
-Feel free to get in contact and share your experience with **ShoppingListGenerator**.
+Feel free to get in contact and share your experience with **QuickGoogleKeep**.
 Bug reports are also very appreciated.